 This guy on a mountain bike stopped for a chat .
 He’d seen a TV show about Australia and was impressed by how our wildlife and agriculture is protected by border controls.

-Pilgrim walks usually have lots of pyramids where lots of stones are placed on top of each other over time.
+Pilgrim walks usually have lots of pyramids where stones are placed on top of each other over time by people passing by.
 However here someone has made it into a bit of an art form.

 Today there was mud, lots of mud from recent rain.